 The Handmaid's Tale

 Dystopian novels are by their very nature distressing as they view the human condition and its future as both cynical and doomed.
 Atwood’s acclaimed novel is no different.
-Telling the alarming vision of a near-future America run by a totalitarian Christian government called the Sons of Jacob in which women and other undesirables are afforded second-class status, Atwood’s tale is unnerving because it has a certain plausibility about it – an emotion that will always strike fear into the human mind.
+Telling the alarming vision of a near-future America run by a totalitarian Christian government called the Sons of Jacob in which women and other undesirables are afforded second-class status, Atwood’s tale (adapted into one of 2017’s best TV shows) is unnerving because it has a certain plausibility about it – an emotion that will always strike fear into the human mind.

 Bret Easton Ellis

 An easy choice?
 Perhaps, but any list that discards Ellis’s colourful and controversial tale is, to use the parlance of the day, an epic fail.
 Patrick Bateman’s descent into madness, his graphic retelling of the gory murders he seems to revel in and his glorification of vapid consumerist culture all go hand-in-hand.
-Mrs ShortList recently confided to us that she had attempted to read the book on no less than five occasions – she’s never been able to finish it, such is its gratuitous violence and nerve-racking themes.
+As well as being hideously disturbing, Ellis’ book is very, very funny, packed with 80s music references and hilarious streams of consciousness.

 Billy Lynn's Long Halftime Walk

 The reason Ben Fountain’s heroic anti-war novel so haunts the mind comes not from the explicit depiction of some bloody battle, but the inhuman mistreatment of soldiers by the society that sent them to fight – and die – for some abstract idea of freedom.
 Fountain manages to achieve the rare feat of prompting even the most anti-militaristic reader to root for the soldiers at the expense of the uncaring individuals that glibly seek to extol them.
 What is war good for?
 Absolutely nothing.